 Before beginning my DPhil study, I earned an MPhil in Linguistics, Philology, and Phonetics at Oxford.
 Prior to that, I completed a BA in Chinese Language and Literature and a BA in History at Jilin University, China.

+Beyond research, I was born and raised in Hangzhou, China, which I think is one of the most beautiful cities in the world.
+It is famous for West Lake (Xi Hu), and the picture at the top of the "Research" page on my website shows it after the snow.
 My nonlinguistic interests include films, traveling and dancing .
 I started learning Chinese dance when I was three.
 I gave it up many times but picked it up many-plus-one times, and I really enjoy dancing with friends and performing on the stage, although I am not a talented dancer.
-So a fun fact about me: I wish I could be a dancer in a parallel world where I am not a psycholinguist!
+Fun fact: In a parallel world where I’m not a psycholinguist, I’d love to be a dancer!

 This site was created with the Nicepage